December 01, 2025

 Now that Trump is prez, Democrat-fellating Axios admits there's a problem with Social Security

-So with Trump as prezzy and the GOP having a majority in congress, Axios is delighted to publish an article with the scary headline “Social Security’s day of reckoning is nearly here.”
+So with Trump as prezzy and the GOP having a majority in congress, Axios was eager to publish an article with the scary headline “Social Security’s day of reckoning is nearly here.”

-Of course people who know anything about math have been warning about this for decades.
-But of course Democrats in congress have blocked every effort to pass any rule changes that might have made the eventual fix less dire--because just admitting the problem would cause a few million voters to realize that SS was always a Ponzi scheme from the start: it could only work by taking money from the paychecks of an ever-growing number of working people to pay promised benefits.
+Of course Republicans have been warning about this problem for decades.
+But of course Democrats in congress have blocked every effort to pass any rule changes that might have made the eventual fix less dire--because just admitting the problem would cause a few million voters to realize that SS was always a Ponzi scheme from the start: it could only work by taking money from the paychecks of an ever-growing number of working people to pay promised benefits to a much smaller number of retirees.

-Young Americans and stupid Democrats don’t realize that Social Security is funded by seizing 6.2% of every citizen’s paycheck--and employers are forced to pay ANOTHER 6.2% to the gruberment.
+Young Americans and Democrats don’t realize that Social Security is funded by seizing 6.2% of every citizen’s paycheck--and that employers are forced to pay ANOTHER 6.2% to the gruberment.
 There’s also a cunning loophole that the if someone earns more than $176,000, there’s no SS tax on any earnings above that.
 Cunning, eh?
 Benefits the high earners, but why?
+(To get big Dem donors to support the shit.)

 Another piece of stupidity: You get SS benefits even if you have investment income of a million dollars a year.
-There’s no limit.
+There’s no "means test" to get those SS dollars.
 Stupid.
-Of course that’s not the big problem, but still...
+Of course that’s not the big problem, but still, congress should have ended that.

 Axios trivializes the long-known problems by writing that people have “fretted about” it.
 How about “Warned, with copious figures, of the coming danger”?
 “Fretted” is designed to soothe.
 “Don’t fret little lady!”
 You bet, sparky.

-The problem--*as has been known for decades*--is that the total monthly “take” out of everyone’s paycheck AND the employer’s forced tax isn’t enough to cover the monthly “benefits.”
+The problem--which has has been known for decades--is that due to lower birthrates AND to the fact that only about 62% of able Americans are working (the rest are loafing on welfare), the total monthly “take” out of everyone’s paycheck AND the employer’s forced tax is no longer enough to cover the monthly payout in “benefits.”

 It’s so simple a child could understand it.